The delicate art of criticizing

 >>> You may be interested in this article: I cry a lot; is it a problem?

 1. Avoid heat of the moment reactions

 Are you annoyed by your intern or your mother?
 You must do nothing at all.
 Instead of acting emotionally, choose to reflect and come back to the person later on.
 Emotions are often the sign of our own weaknesses, not those of others.
-That’s why we need take time to think about our criticism, what we want to gain and not to fall into an easy reproach.
+That’s why we need to take time to think about our criticism, what we want to gain, and not to fall into an easy reproach.

 2. Don't make generalizations

 Behavior, even when repeated, doesn’t make a person.
 It’s therefore important to stick to the facts.
 If your partner hasn’t put his coffee mug in the dishwasher for 3 days, there’s no need to tell him he’s always messy.
 It’s unfair and therefore inefficient, and what’s more, it comes across as an attack.
 Remember that the aim is for the cup to end up in the dishwasher, not for the other person to feel demeaned.